How to Dim A Light Bulb? 6 Effective Ways

 Numerous light bulb holders function as comprehensive covers for the bulb.
 If you wish to avoid a substantial reduction in light output, opting for a plastic or glass holder is a viable solution.
 These holders don’t completely diminish the light; rather, they slightly reduce light intensity by introducing an upper layer in front of the light bulb.

-Using Heat-Resistant Glass Paint
+Applying Heat-Resistant Glass Paint for Dimming Light Bulbs

 The third method involves painting!
 Applying heat-resistant glass paint is a creative approach to achieving a dimming effect.
 By applying paint to the light bulb, you create an additional layer, resulting in a less intense light output.